hpcleuven/cryoSPARC-VSC/README.md

 webserver.
 From there you can follow the tutorial provided here: https://guide.cryosparc.com/processing-data/cryo-em-data-processing-in-cryosparc-introductory-tutorial

-In case the cryoSPARC master process runs on a compute node and you want to use your local browser, you will need to use the login node as a jump host.
+In case the cryoSPARC master process runs on a compute node (`debug53` in the following example) and you want to use your local browser, you will need to use the login node as a jump host.
 The command to do so looks as follows:
 ```
 ssh -J vsc33716@tier1.hpc.ugent.be -L 37160:localhost:37160 debug53
 ```
 This assumes your ssh configuration has been set up to use the correct public key to access `tier1.hpc.ugent.be`.
 To achieve the same thing in PuTTY, have a look at https://docs.vscentrum.be/access/setting_up_a_ssh_proxy_with_putty.html

+Another option (currently only on the Tier-1 Hortense cluster), is to visit the [OnDemand platform](https://tier1.hpc.ugent.be) and launch a Cluster Desktop there.
+This will allow you to open a browser on a compute node, but you will be able to visit the webserver running at the login node as well.
+Launching a Bioimage Analysis Desktop or Neurodesk is also possible (for instance if specific software is needed for image analysis after using cryoSPARC).

 ### Setting up submission script variables